Skip to main content

 Yes.
 We recognize that this is different from an in-person meeting, and we ask presenters to keep this in mind as they decide what information and data to include in their posters.

-The Medical Library began adding posters to OSU's institutional research repository (shareok.org) in February 2020.
-"No tweet", "no photo" posters will not be added to SHAREOK.
-Please send an email to jon.goodell@okstate.edu if you do not wish for your poster to be added or if you prefer that it be added at a later date.
+The Medical Library began adding posters to OSU's institutional research repository in February 2020.
+"No tweet", "no photo" posters will not be added to ORO.
+Please send an email to joann.olsen@okstate.edu if you do not wish for your poster to be added or if you prefer that it be added at a later date.

 • Do you have any guidelines for creating a digital poster?